Problem Package Format

 .files Input Input available via file I/O

-.yaml Configuration Additional configuration of the test case
+.yaml Test Case Configuration Additional configuration of the test case

 .png, .jpg, .jpeg, .svg Illustrations Illustration of the test case